Japan – Day 2

 Be happy with what you do, and make it good.<3

-The photos posted on my website is/are original photos by N. Bailey of DreamDrawLove (2016).
-Please do not claim the photos as your own.
-If you wish to share the photos, you may link to the website but please do not reprint it on your site.
-DO NOT sell the photos or distribute it.
+The patterns listed on my website is/are original patterns by N. Bailey of DreamDrawLove (2016) unless noted elsewhere.
+Please do not claim the patterns as your own.
+If you wish to share the patterns, you may link to the pattern but please do not reprint it on your site.
+DO NOT sell the doll and pattern or distribute it.
 Permission is NOT granted for mass production or factory manufacturing of any kind.
 Thank you for understanding!